 The last few years I’ve become very connected with a number of Christian families who home-school.
 When I finally have children of my own, I think I would like to go that direction as well.

 I was in public school all the way through.
 What I felt when I was going through the system was that I was just part of the herd, trying to find a spot at the feeding trough in the dominance hierarchy with my fellow animals.
 So yes, it is important for kids to socialize, but not in a context psychologically analog to a “Lord of the Flies” scenario (Hats off to Tim Ferriss for comparing his school experience to that book on an episode of Gary Vaynerchuk’s ‘Ask Gary Vee’ show).
 I did not do well emotionally in that environment.
 While I can’t completely blame the environment, it certainly did not help.
 Beyond that, I feel that the education system is generally outdated and inefficient.
 Institutionalization will not serve your future survival in a rapidly changing economy.

 In short, that’s my beef with the system.

 Moving on, I want to help unlock the potential of each of my children, and I want the learning that they do to point in that direction.
 If you start with the end in mind, you get the future.
 If you start with the status quo in mind, you get the past.
-So, if the education system is because it has been, then it doesn’t very well serve the future, does it?
+So, if the education system is because it has been, then it doesn’t very well serve the future in my opinion.
 Much is lost when people get religious about tradition.
-I want get zealous about the outcome, optimizing my child’s learning experience to benefit their unique pattern, and flexible about the methods of getting there.
+I want to get zealous about the outcome, optimizing my child’s learning experience to benefit their unique pattern, and flexible about the methods of getting there.
 I just don’t see sufficient flexibility in the system.

 Maybe you can do better.